Sami-Krothapalli/Langchain/README.md

 # Langchain Learning Repo

-This Repo is my learning from practicing LangChain and posting my progress.
+This Repo is what I learned from practicing LangChain and posting my progress.
 ## Description

 An in-depth paragraph about your project and overview of use.